Comprehensive guide to intelligent automation

 How does intelligent automation work with business process automation?

-Here are some examples of how all departments can drop IA technologies into their business processes
+Here are some examples of how all departments can use IA technologies in their business processes

 Artificial Intelligence